-The Company advocates a performance-based remuneration system that is highly flexible and responsive to the market, Company's, business unit's and individual employee's performance, and is aligned with shareholders' and other stakeholders' interests.
+The Company advocates a performance-based remuneration system that is highly flexible and responsive to the market, the Company's, business unit's and individual employee's performance, and is aligned with shareholders' and other stakeholders' interests.

+The RC periodically reviews the Company's scorecard and remuneration structure to ensure that it supports the Group's vision and long-term strategy.
 In designing the remuneration structure, the RC seeks to ensure that the level and mix of remuneration is competitive, relevant and appropriate in finding a balance between current versus long-term remuneration, and between cash versus equity incentive remuneration, and appropriate to attract, retain and motivate key management personnel to successfully manage the Company for the longer term.